-- Review and recommendation of the company's corporate and finance plans including the capital budget. - Review and recommendation of dividend declarations. - Review and recommendation of share buyback programs.
+- Review and recommendation of the company's corporate and finance plans. - Review and recommendation of dividend declarations. - Review and recommendation of share buyback program. - Review and recommendation of the company's pension plan asset allocation.

 The finance committee oversees risk by implementing and overseeing effective policies, practices and procedures, and by carefully considering various risk and other factors in connection with specific proposals for capital expenditures, budget additions and strategic initiatives and plans.